 I have a great idea for a new project.
 How do I start it?

-Many of Phillips Academy's community service programs started out as student-led initiatives.
-If you have a new idea for a community service project that does not already exist on campus, we encourage you to establish a student organization to start your project.
-Each year we evaluate new programs for inclusion in the community service program.
+Many of Phillips Academy's community engagement programs started out as student-led initiatives.
+If you have an idea for a program that does not already exist on campus, we encourage you to be in touch with the Community Engagement Office to see if it will be possible to start a new program.